paulmoonen/gameoflife/README.md

 Buttons:

-Next Generation:    show the next generation, a pattern that descends from the current pattern
+Next Generation:    show the next generation, a new pattern that descends from the current pattern
 Clear:              make all cells 'dead'
 Invert:             make all 'dead' cells 'alive', and all 'alive' cells 'dead'
-Chessboard:         show the grid, by making an alternating pattern of 'alive' cells
+Chessboard:         show the grid, with an alternating pattern of 'alive' and 'dead' cells
 Random:             fill with a random pattern of 'alive' and 'dead' cells

-Some patterns die away quickly, like the chessboard pattern.
+Some patterns die away quickly, like the chessboard pattern does.
 Some patterns will expand, or pulsate, or move around and stay active for many generations.
 Some patterns will eventually become stable.

 The 30 x 30 grid works just like the road map of a doughnut:
 The top and bottom rows touch like neighbours, the left and right columns behave in the same way.
 When a pattern crawls away across one edge of the screen, it simultaneously emerges on the exact opposite side.

 This program is made with Java version openjdk 11.0.15